 The study known as CLUES has restarted and the Options Study has already recruited participants this month.
 CLUES is studying how vaping, juuling, and smoking affect health.

 In the case of Options, people in the Madison and Milwaukee areas who want to see what it’s like to temporarily switch from just smoking to alternative products—like Juul e-cigarettes or cigarettes with very low nicotine content—will be able to give it a try.
 They’ll even get paid up to $380 for doing it.
-Volunteer for the study by clicking here.
+This study is now full and no longer recruiting.

 It’s thanks to a $1.4 million three-year grant from the National Cancer Institute and Food and Drug Administration to UW-CTRI.
 All study participants will be smokers who don’t want to quit smoking, but are willing to switch from their cigarettes to something new for a week.
 They will: